Scalingo/documentation/_posts/cli/2015-09-18-command-line-tool.md

 * You can use the environment variable `SCALINGO_APP` instead of using the `--app` flag
-* If your current directory is the base directory of your project and that your git repository has a remote named `scalingo`, you don't need to specify `--app <name>`.
+* If your current directory is the base directory of your project and that your Git repository has a remote named `scalingo`, you don't need to specify `--app <name>`.
 It will be detected automatically.
 * If you want to specify a different remote name, you can do it by using `--remote` or `-r` flag followed by the name